 About account locking

 To lock your own accounts, you will need full (level 8) access to your FreeAgent account.
-Navigate to Settings and select ‘Account locking’ from the ‘Accounting, Tax and VAT' area.
+Select 'Settings' from the drop-down menu in the top-right corner and then select 'Account Locking'.

 Choosing a lock date

 You will see a range of valid dates that you can lock your accounts to on the account locking page.

 FreeAgent generates this date range using the following principles: